jessZhAnG/classSelection/README.md

 classQuery
 ==============

-python version of class enrollment status
+python version of class enrollment status for University of Waterloo students